 In my opinion, the entrance fee was totally worth it.
 I was mesmerized by so many things inside including the Gothic cloister, the Hercules fountain by Giovanni Dalmata, medieval stoves, manicured gardens, the outdoor Gothic wall fountain and many fountains seen throughout the building.

-Take the ferry and train back to Budapest
+Take the Ferry and Train back to Budapest

 The local ferry leaves Visegrad ferry dock at 6:30am then 8am and every hour until 8pm.
 The ticket office is in a small building close to the dock.
+If you didn’t buy a return ferry ticket, you can get one here.

 Visegrad to Nagymaros-Visegrad Ferry

-- Time: 5 minutes (start 6:30am, then 8am every hour until 8pm)
+Get on the local ferry from Visegrad to Nagymaros-Visegrad.
+The ferry is 5 minutes (start 6:30am, then 8am every hour until 8pm) and costs 850HUF.

 Nagymaros-Visegrad to Budapest Train

-Other things to do in Visegrad Hungary
+Other Things to Do in Visegrad Hungary

 Besides these attractions mentioned in this guide, there are other things to do in Visegrád if you spend more time in the area.
 Here are a few more suggestions (see blue pins on the map):